Jazzy Bio Poems

 - Read the biography aloud with students.
 Model how to find important and relevant information to be used for the poem.
 For example, when you read, "Monk was born in 1917 in Rocky Mount, North Carolina," point out that this is where he would be a resident of.
 Highlight or underline "Rocky Mount, North Carolina."

 - Once you have finished reading the biography, project the sample poem for the entire class to see.

 - Explain that for some lines of the poem, students will need to make an inference, or good guess using the text and their background knowledge.
 For example, we don't know what exactly Thelonious Monk feared because it doesn't tell us explicitly in the text.
 However, we can use what we read to make an inference about what he might have feared.
 This is where students can be creative!

 - Allow students to choose from the remaining four jazz musicians or simply pass out the remaining biographies to students.

 - Give students time to read their biographies and underline or highlight relevant information.

 - When students are ready, they should write their bio poem.
 Keep the format and sample poem available for students to refer to as they write their own poems.

-- Enrichment: Students could complete another bio poem about a historical figure of their choice.
+- Students could complete another bio poem about a historical figure of their choice.

-- Support: Check in with these students when they are finished reading the biography and before they start the poem.
-Have students verbalize what they are gong to write for each line, and offer assistance if they are having trouble with any part.
+- Check-in with these students when they are finished reading the biography and before they start the poem.
+Have students verbalize what they are going to write for each line, and offer assistance if they are having trouble with any part.